How does fusidic acid work?

 Some people get thrush after taking a course of antibiotic tablets.
 It happens because antibiotics kill the normal harmless bacteria that help to protect you against thrush.

-But fusidic acid creams, ointments and eye drops only work on the area where you are using them (on your skin or in your eyes) so they do not get into the rest of your body.
+But fusidic acid creams, ointments and eye drops only work on the area where you're using them (on your skin or in your eyes) so the medicine does not get into the rest of your body.

 Will it affect my contraception?

-Fusidic acid does not affect any type of contraception, including the combined pill and emergency contraception.
+Fusidic acid cream, ointment and eye drops will not affect any type of contraception, including the combined pill and emergency contraception.

 Can I drive or ride a bike?

-After putting in fusidic acid eye drops, you might get some blurred vision for a short time.
+After putting fusidic acid eye drops in, you might get some blurred vision for a short time.

 Can I drink alcohol while using fusidic acid?

-Yes, you can drink alcohol while using fusidic acid cream, ointment or eye drops.
+Yes, you can drink alcohol while using fusidic acid.

 Is there any food or drink I need to avoid?

-You can eat or drink normally while using fusidic acid cream, ointment or eye drops.
+You can eat and drink normally while using fusidic acid.